Namibia

 Catching Tigerfish at the Zambezi

-Tigerfish hold a similar significance for Africans as bass do for Americans or carps do for Europeans.
+Tigerfish hold a similar significance for Africans as the bass for Americans or carp for Europeans.
 These three fish species effectively represent the human populations on their respective continents.
-Personally, tigers are my favorite among them, as they possess…
+Tigers are my favorite, as they possess a remarkable blend of…

 Making bow strings from plant fibers